coryarcangel/666/README.txt

 http://www.coryarcangel.com

-Requirements:  Osx, perl, the "lame" mp3 encoder/decoder, the "normailze" binary Cory Arcangel (special thx to the Radical Software Group)
+Requirements:  The "lame" mp3 encoder/decoder, the "normailze" binary Cory Arcangel (special thx to the Radical Software Group)

 Script to compress an mp3 recursively (666) times.